-Nursery trees are to be picked up at the mill site.
+Nursery trees are to be picked up at the mill or Black Forest site.
 Delivery may be available for large orders.
+Planting services available.
 Please call us for details!

 About some of our trees: (see below for planting methods)